 Supportive Services [1] Output: Number of Households [2] Output: Amount of HOPWA Funds Expended

 1. Adult day care and personal assistance

 2. Alcohol and drug abuse services

 3. Case management 469 51,556

 4. Child care and other child services

 5. Education

 6. Employment assistance and training

 Health/medical/intensive care services, if approved

 7. Note: Client records must conform with 24 CFR §574.310

 8. Legal services

 9. Life skills management (outside of case management)

 10. Meals/nutritional services

 11. Mental health services

 12. Outreach

 13. Transportation

 14. Other Activity (if approved in grant agreement).
-Specify:
+Specify :

 15. Sub-Total Households receiving Supportive Services (Sum of Rows 1-14) 469

 16. Adjustment for Duplication (subtract)

 17. TOTAL Unduplicated Households receiving Supportive Services (Column [1] equals Row 15 minus Row 16; Column [2] equals sum of Rows 1-14) 469 51,556

-3. Short-Term Rent, Mortgage and Utility Assistance (STRMIN) Summary
+3. Short-Term Rent, Mortgage and Utility Assistance (STRMU) Summary

 In Row a, enter the total number of households served and the amount of HOPWA funds expended on Short-Term Rent, Mortgage and Utility (STRMU) Assistance.
 In Row b, enter the total number of STRMU-assisted households that received assistance with mortgage costs only (no utility costs) and the amount expended assisting these households.
 In Row c, enter the total number of STRMU-assisted households that received assistance with both mortgage and utility costs and the amount expended assisting these households.
 In Row d, enter the total number of STRMU-assisted households that received assistance with rental costs only (no utility costs) and the amount expended assisting these households.
 In Row e, enter the total number of STRMU-assisted households that received assistance with both rental and utility costs and the amount expended assisting these households.
-In Row f, enter the total number of STRMU-assisted households that received assistance with utility costs only (not including rent or mortgage costs) and the amount expended assisting these households.
+In Row f, enter the total number of STRMU-assisted households.
+In Row e, enter the total number of stream of stream of stream of stream of stream of stream of the amount expended assisting these households.
+In Row f, enter the total number of STRMU-assisted households that received assisting these households.
+In Row f, enter the total number of STRMU-assisted households that received assisting these households.
+In Row f, enter the total number of STRMU-assisted households.
+In row g, report the amount of STRMU including rent or mortgage costs) and the amount expended assisting these households.
 In row g, report the amount of STRMU funds expended to support direct program costs such as program operation staff.